udayrana116/Lambda_RDS_Datatream/README.md

 10. To test the connection and data output, create a Test eventy an run this.

 ## Amazon EventBridge
-1. To schedule this task
+1. To schedule this task open Amazon EventBridge.
+2. Create schedule using "Eventbridge Schedule".
+3. Give it some name and description.
+4. Select "Recurring schedule" under Schedule pattern.
+5. And then based on your prefernce you can schedule the task.